-Last night I simply seared them in a hot non-stick pan with a little oil, then glazed them with a brushing of Hoisin Sauce.
+Last night I simply seared the scallops in a hot non-stick pan with a little oil, then glazed them with Hoisin Sauce.
 It took maybe 10 minutes.
-They are fast enough for a quick weeknight dinner and elegant enough for dinner guests.
+It's nice served with asparagus.

 How to Buy Scallops

 Scallops should smell like the ocean, fresh and clean, not strong or fishy.
 If you want scallops to cook at about the same time and look nice on a plate, have the person at the fish counter pick them out carefully and individually.
 Watch them so you get what you want and don’t be afraid of telling them which ones you want.

 How to Sear Scallops